youssef-zahra/Technical-writing-portfolio/README.md

 10+ years writing technical documentation and developer-facing content, including docs-as-code environments, embedded engineering sprint cycles, and hands-on work with Docker, Kubernetes, Helm, and observability tooling.

+That also includes hands-on marketing experience.
+I ran marketing, web pages, newsletters, and blog content for a startup, using Google Search Console and Google Analytics to track site performance, Yoast SEO to optimize content, and defined KPIs and target audience segments to guide what got written and published.
+That background carries into how I think about AEO now too, since more of how technical content gets discovered runs through AI-generated answers, not just search rankings.

 The samples here come from a simple idea.
 Good technical writing means being curious enough to understand a concept properly, and skilled enough to explain it simply, without needing to be the engineer who built it.

 ## What's here